Sarah Edwards | December 27, 2022

 SoloSettle, powered by SoloSuit, empowers you to negotiate and reach a debt settlement on your own.

-SoloSettle makes negotiating easy by providing a structured process.You can use our web-app to send and receive offers from collectors.
+Use the SoloSettle web-app to send and receive offers from collectors.
 It will draft offers for you and protect you from the potential lies and bullying of debt collectors.
 Most importantly, SoloSettle makes sure all of the proper legal language is included to protect your rights when communicating with the creditor or debt collector.

 When a settlement agreement is reached, SoloSettle manages the settlement agreement documentation for you and protects your sensitive financial information from the collectors, preventing them from over-charging you.